Gol Afshan, Isfahan

-Gol Afshan (گل افشان) (Note: Also romanized as Golāfshān) is a village in Hana Rural District of the Central District of Semirom County, Isfahan province, Iran.
+Gol Afshan (گل افشان) (Note: Also romanized as Golāfshān) is a village in Hana Rural District of the Central District in Semirom County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 677 in 137 households.
 The following census in 2011 counted 461 people in 113 households.
-The 2016 census measured the population of the village as 1,236 people in 310 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,236 people in 310 households, the most populous in its rural district.